ddvk/rmapi/README.md

 The following points are different:
 - geta and mgeta supports notebooks and pdf files using python and bash scripts (no native go implementation)
 - mirror command which synchronizes cloud to local.
 WARNING: All local files that does not in the cloud are deleted!
-- WIP: zotero to sync all papers from zotero to your rm cloud
+- zotero to sync all papers from zotero to your rm cloud.
+ZOTERO_USERID and ZOTERO_APIKEY env must be set.

 You can interact with the different API end-points through a shell.
 However, you can also run commands non-interactively.
 This may come in handy to script certain workflows such as